m-dixon5/FilmArchive/README.md

 | Sign Up | Yes | Email/Password/Text fields |All fields provide correct feed back if left blank or formatted incorrectly.
 User will also be informed if passwords don't match. | Pass | - |
 | Footer Icons | Yes | Click and hover | All icons take the user to the correct website in a new tab and change style to indicate they can be clicked.| Pass | - |

+### Browser Compatibility

+The website was tested across four different web browsers which were : Firefox, Edge , Safari and Chrome.
+All features were tested on each browser with no issues to styles or formatting.

 ## Deployment

+The steps for deploying the project with Heroku are as follows :

+- Sign up / in to Heroku and head to the dashboard section.

+- Locate the new button towards the top right and 'Create New App'.

+- Select the region closest to your location and fill in the project name.

+- Once you have created the app navigate to the settings tab to find config vars.
+Click on the area to reveal them and input the necessary key-value pairs.

+- The key-pair values you will need are your : CLOUDINARY_URL, SECRET_KEY, DATABASE_URL, DISABLE_COLLECTSTATIC (Removed when project static files are created) and PORT:8000 (for running the server from your workspace).

+- Make sure the Heroku app name is added to ALLOWED_HOSTS in settings.py.

+- Ensure DEBUG is set to false and the requirements.txt folder is up to date using "pip3 freeze --local > requirements.txt".

+- Commit any changes to GitHub before continuing.

+- Head back to Heroku and find the deploy tab.

+- Select GitHub as the deployment method, link your account and search for the repository you would like to connect.

+- After everything is connected and the app is built you can head to manually deploy and click "Deploy branch".

+- The view button will appear after everything has loaded which will allow you to see the deployed project.
+Any errors will be shown as soon as the program catches them and they can be viewed in the console.

 ## Bugs